-Jean-Paul Brodeur's thesis regarding High Policing-Low Policing has provided a significant contributed to the widely accepted pair of concepts with which to differentiate 'political policing' from the rest (what he describes as the 'policing of conspicuous signs
+Jean-Paul Brodeur's thesis regarding High Policing-Low Policing27 has made a significant contribution to the widely accepted concepts with which to differentiate 'political policing' from the rest (what he describes as the 'policing of conspicuous signs of disorder including criminal policing').
+Brodeur argues that the political component is a core ingredient of what he terms 'high policing'-not a deviant aberration that numerous Inquiries, courts and other disciplinary mechanisms must eliminate and/or punish.
+As he states: